 Instructions

-• SAUCE: In a small bowl, whisk the soy sauce and cornstarch together with a fork until smooth.
-Add in the rice vinegar, finely minced ginger, finely minced garlic, chili sauce (See Note 1), chicken broth, brown sugar, and sesame oil.
+• In a small bowl, whisk soy sauce and cornstarch together with a fork until smooth.
+Add rice vinegar, finely minced ginger, finely minced garlic, chili sauce (see note 1), chicken broth, brown sugar, and sesame oil.
 Season to taste with salt and pepper (I add 1/4 teaspoon of each).
 Whisk to combine and set aside.

-• PREP VEGGIES: Cut zucchini in half lengthwise and then cut into half moons about 1/2-inch thick.
+• Cut zucchini in half lengthwise and cut into half moons about 1/2-inch thick.
 Trim green beans and cut into 1-inch pieces.
 Set aside.
-Line a large shallow bowl with paper towel and set aside.
+Line a large, shallow bowl with paper towels and set aside.

-• COOK PORK: Heat a large frying pan or wok over medium-high heat.
-Once hot, drizzle 1 tablespoon of the oil around the pan, add the pork, and season with salt and pepper to taste (I add a pinch of each).
-Let cook without touching for 30 seconds, and then break the pork into small, bite-sized pieces and continue cooking until golden brown, about 6-9 minutes.
+• Heat a large frying pan or wok over medium-high heat.
+Once hot, drizzle 1 tablespoon of the oil around the pan, add the pork, and season with a pinch of salt and pepper.
+Let cook without touching for 30 seconds, then break the pork into bite-sized pieces and continue cooking until golden brown, about 6–9 minutes.
 Transfer pork to paper-towel-lined bowl and set aside.

-• COOK VEGGIES: Add the remaining 1 tablespoon of oil in the pan and increase heat to high.
+• Add the remaining 1 tablespoon of oil in the pan and increase heat to high.
 Add beans and zucchini when the pan is very hot, spreading out to cover the base of the pan.
-Leave for 1 minute and then quickly stir, spread them out again, and cook for 30 more seconds.
+Leave for 1 minute, then quickly stir, spread them out again, and cook for 30 more seconds.
 Repeat that process once more (for a total of 2 and 1/2 minutes cook time) until veggies are charred but still tender crisp (not soggy).
-Reduce the heat to low.
+Reduce heat to low.
 Add pork back in and stir to combine.
-Pour in the stir fry sauce.
+Pour in stir fry sauce.

 Recipe Notes

-Note 1: Sweet chili sauce: We use 2 teaspoons of chili garlic sauce so it's not too spicy for the kiddos, but I usually add more to my plate.
-Scale this sauce up to heat preference -- it adds a lot of flavor overall to the dish.
-Here's the chili garlic sauce I use.
+Note 1: Sweet chili sauce: I use 2 teaspoons of chili garlic sauce so it’s not too spicy for the kiddos, but I usually add more to my plate.
+Scale this sauce to heat preference—it adds a lot of flavor to the dish.
+Here’s the chili garlic sauce I use.
 In a pinch, sriracha can be used.

-Nutrition information is for the stir fry only--not the rice that goes with this dish.
+Nutrition Note: Nutrition information is for the stir fry only—not the rice that goes with this dish.

 Serving: 4servings | Calories: 420kcal | Carbohydrates: 11g | Protein: 21g | Fat: 32g | Saturated Fat: 10g | Polyunsaturated Fat: 7g | Monounsaturated Fat: 13g | Trans Fat: 0.04g | Cholesterol: 82mg | Sodium: 251mg | Potassium: 631mg | Fiber: 2g | Sugar: 7g | Vitamin A: 575IU | Vitamin C: 20mg | Calcium: 57mg | Iron: 2mg